 The A2076D and A2076E are for the Black and Blue HBCAM respectively.
 In the HBCAM, these boards connect to the A3025L and A3025R respectively.
 With the image sensor pin 1 in the top left of both images, we note that the flex connectors are inverted.
 But both versions can connect to either the A3025L or A3025R.
 The A2076J is the first version of the A2076 in which the image sensor can be pushed all the way into its footprint to sit flush with the printed circuit board.

-The A207601J differs from its predecessors in two ways.
+The A2076J differs from its predecessors in two ways.
 First, the hole for pin 1 on the ICX424 CCD has been widened from from 25 mils (0.62 mm) to 30 mils (0.75 mm).
 Second, the 12-way flex socket is now a surface mounted connector.
-The consequence of these two modifications is the CCD package is able to be mounted perfectly flush to the PCB.
-In earlier versions the slightly wider pin 1 on the CCD would not fit all the way in the hole, and the pins from the flex socket emerging under said CCD would have to be clipped.
-This would necessitate constructors to shim the CCDs, a step now eliminated.
+The consequence of these two modifications is that we can push the CCD package all the way into its footprint until it is flush with the PCB.
+In earlier versions, the slightly wider pin 1 on the CCD would not fit all the way in the hole, and the pins from the through-hole flex socket emerging under the CCD kept the CCD away from the board surface.

 Connect the A2076 to a ICX424 read-out device such as the Camera Head (A2075).
 Make the connection with a 12-way, 1-mm pitch flex cable.
 The connector on the A2076 can be one with contacts only on one side of the flex cable or upon both sides.
 Flex cables and connectors are not polarised, so it is easy to plug the cable in the wrong way.
 If the connector has contacts on both sides, the power and drive signals will be delivered to the A2076 in reverse order.
 But the pinout of the connector is chosen to make it tolerant of a reversal of the cable.
 Thus we can plug the cable in one way, see if the sensor works, then switch it around, without fear of damaging the circuit.